senzee1984/EDRPrison/README.md

 ### Components
 Elevated privileges are required to run EDRPrison successfully.
 EDRPrison comprises the following three components:

-- EDRPrison.exe: This is the main executable program.
-It can be executed in memory, and its first execution installs the WinDivert driver.
+- EDRPrison: They are the main program and its dependencies.
+Its first execution installs the WinDivert driver.
-- WinDivert64.sys: This is the signed WFP callout driver that needs to be present on disk.
+- WinDivert64.sys: This is the signed WFP callout driver.
-- WinDivert.dll: A component of the WinDivert project, this DLL must also be on disk.
+- WinDivert.dll: A component of the WinDivert project.

 # Benefits And Improvements